I think I qualify as a veteran broadcaster, having been on the radio and TV since the age of 20 in 1981.

 My radio career then brought me back to London and the South-East and amongst other radio stations I’ve been back to the BBC to present some shows for BBC World Service.
 I’ve also presented shows on Smooth FM, 2-Ten FM, Thames Radio and Radio Jackie.

-I’m now also presenting ‘Weekend Early Breakfast’ on West Yorkshire Radio as well as doing voice over work and podcasting.
+I’m now also presenting ‘Weekend Mid-Morning Shows’ on West Yorkshire Radio as well as doing voice over-work and podcasting.

-Join me every Friday night from 6-9pm ‘The 80s Zone ‘and Sunday from 6-8pm for ‘Yacht Rock’.
+Join me every Friday night from 6-9pm for ‘The 80s Zone and Sunday from 6-8pm for ‘Yacht Rock’.

 My life-long interest in radio started with the offshore pirate stations in the 1960s when I was in my early teens.